Naresh240/ansible-repo/mysql-harshicorp-vault/README.md

 # Open port 8200 and check vault in UI
   http://34.229.137.177:8200/

   Give 5 and 3 for creating account, will get keys...
-These keys will be useful for login.
+These keys will be useful for login and get as shown below

   ![image](https://user-images.githubusercontent.com/58024415/107338827-03923a00-6ae2-11eb-952f-ce4b0f560b96.png)

 # Create secret here for mysql root password
-  1. Click on "Enable New Engine"
+  Click on "Enable New Engine"

   ![image](https://user-images.githubusercontent.com/58024415/107339176-62f04a00-6ae2-11eb-90df-4d3a5ab82b83.png)